 Interestingly, there were many other problems our respondents mentioned.
 Almost 7% of customers explicitly mentioned items that are out of stock.
 Another 5% are irritated by what they believe to be fake reviews.

 - Problems with using the search function

 - Pricing that seems suspicious/too good to be true

 Several of the respondents mentioned two mutually exclusive “problems”:

 - When a company “goes SJW”

 We highly recommend addressing the first one.
-A report by Pew Research Center points out that 48% of Gen Zs in the US are racial or ethinic minorities.
+A report by Pew Research Center points out that 48% of Gen Zs in the US are racial or ethnic minorities.

 The two most important factors that make online shoppers abandon their shopping carts are discovering additional costs (shipping, taxes, etc.) and finding better prices somewhere else.
 While lowering prices (to always beat your competitors) is not a sustainable positive customer experience-building strategy, there are many other things to consider.

 Gen Zers don’t notice technology until something glitches.
-Their smartphones are like a pair of glasses—they need it, use it all the time, but they are not consciously thinking about using/wearing them.
+Their smartphones are like a pair of glasses—they need them, use them all the time, but they are not consciously thinking about using/wearing them.
 Until they break.